-Server Application Minimum Ratio Performance at moderate utilisation of greater than 30%, but less than 70%. > 1900 Performance at high utilisation of greater than or equal to 70%. > 2500
+Server Application Minimum Ratio Performance at low utilisation of less than or equal to 30%. > 900 Performance at moderate utilisation of greater than 30%, but less than 70%. > 1900 Performance at high utilisation of greater than or equal to 70%. > 2500

-ICT Communications Equipment75
+ICT Communications Equipment76